pingcap/docs-dm/en/manage-replication-tasks.md

 }
 ```

-### Update the data replication task
+### Update the data migration task

-You can use the `update-task` command to update the data replication task.
+You can use the `update-task` command to update the data migration task.
 The following items support online update, while all other items do not support online update.

 - table route rules
 - block allow list